BurntSushi/blog/content/post/transducers.md

 * `node(addr)` returns the state or "node" at the given address.

 Nodes provide the ability to traverse all of its transitions and ask whether it is a final state or not.
-For example, consider tracing the path of the key `baz` through the FST:
+For example, consider starting a path to trace the key `baz` through the machine:

 {{< code-rust "fst-node" >}}
 use fst::raw::{Builder, Fst};